 The Journey IS the Destination

 There are also the things that I know about airports and international flights that I love, and the things that I don't so much love.
-For instance, I don't enjoy having patchy Wi-Fi, or not enough water.
-I hate having to walk long distances lugging a reluctant suitcase.
+For instance, I hate having to walk long distances lugging a reluctant suitcase.
 I don't like to be uncomfortable or feel gross.

 It's also how I feel about the places I stay - whether that's a vacation or a work thing.
 Just because I'm willing to compromise on some things when it comes to international flights, it doesn't mean I'll settle for everything.